Find Trade Colleges

 Top 10 Best Allied Health Professions Basic Certificate Schools

 Our 2023 rankings named James A Rhodes State College the best value school in Ohio for allied health professions students working on their basic certificate.
-Located in the small suburb of Lima, Rhodes State College is a public school with a small student population.
+Located in the suburb of Lima, Rhodes State College is a public school with a small student population.

-Read full report on Allied Health Professions at James A Rhodes State College
+Full Allied Health Professions at James A Rhodes State College Report

-You’ll join some of the best and brightest minds around you if you attend Clark State Community College.
-The school came in at #3 on this year’s Best Value Allied Health Professions Basic Certificate Schools in Ohio list.
-Clark State Community College is a small public school located in the small city of Springfield.
+You’ll join some of the best and brightest minds around you if you attend Lakeland Community College.
+The school came in at #2 on this year’s Best Value Allied Health Professions Basic Certificate Schools in Ohio list.
+Located in the suburb of Kirtland, Lakeland is a public college with a small student population.

-In-state tuition fees for undergraduate students at Clark State Community College are $4,152 per year.
+In-state tuition fees for undergraduate students at Lakeland are $4,477 per year.

 Read full report on Allied Health Professions at Clark State Community College